ibm-cloud-docs/solution-tutorials/vpc-transit2.md

 ![vpc-transit-ha-firewall](images/vpc-transit/vpc-transit-ha-firewall.svg){: class="center"}

-This diagram shows a single zone with a Network Load Balancer (NLB) fronting two firewall-routers.
+This diagram shows a single zone with a Network Load Balancer (NLB) configured in **route mode** fronting two firewall-routers.
 To see this constructed it is required to change the configuration and apply again.

 1. Change these two variables in config_tf/terraform.tfvars:
    ```sh